ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 | 20 | 1 | 0 | 1 | 1 |
 | ...|  |  |  |
 | 956 | 1 | 1 | 1 | 1 |

-Range encoded values allow range queries to include:
-* less `or` operators,
-* because the system can query only a smaller number of bitmaps need to be queried.

-For example to determine the lowest numbers of species in captivity, only Bitmap 5 needs to be queried.

 ## Next step